reframejs/reframe/docs/concepts.md

 Reframe embraces the non-interactive-first approach by allowing you to create non-interactive pages:
 Set `doNotRenderInBrowser: true` to a page's config and the page will not be rendered in the browser.
-Instead your page is only rendered to HTML.
-(Views written with React and Vue can be rendered to HTML.)
 More at [Usage Manual - `doNotRenderInBrowser`](/docs/usage-manual.md#donotrenderinbrowser).

 This means that you can create an app that has interactive pages as well as non-interactive pages.